Get 20% OFF your perfect routine. Take our health quiz.

 3. Potential for infant drowsiness

 Ashwagandha has mild sedative properties.
-Some lactation specialists express concern it may cause excess drowsiness in infants via breast milk.
+Some lactation specialists are concerned it may cause excess drowsiness in infants via breast milk.

 What the research currently says